steve-cm/RaaS/README.md

 * Get Account Information (/<account-id>)
 * Register a Credit Card (/cc_register)
 * Fund Account (/cc_fund)
-* Delete a Credit Card (cc_unregister)
+* Delete a Credit Card (/cc_unregister)
 * Order Request (/orders)
 * Resend an Order (/resend)

 Note: RaaS v1.0 platform customers that convert to v1.1 will continue to be able use the order details and order history calls for transactions that occurred on v1.0.
-For Order History, the "denomination" value will appear as null for orders placed in v1.0
+For Order History, the "denomination" value will appear as null for orders placed in v1.0.

 ## Platform Setup and Authentication